Stage design

 Occupational fields

-The fields of activity of future stage designers range from the design and implementation of sets in theaters, film and television productions to management positions in artistic and technical departments in theater and film.
-Furthermore, the extensive training at the Mozarteum Salzburg offers the possibility of conceptualizing and designing exhibitions and trade fairs and the furnishing of festivals and events.
+The fields of activity of future stage designers range from the design and implementation of sets in theatres, film, and television productions to management positions in artistic and technical departments in theatre and film.
+Furthermore, the extensive training at the Mozarteum Salzburg offers the possibility of conceptualising and designing exhibitions and trade fairs as well as the furnishing of festivals and events.

-At any time the Stage designers also have the opportunity to apply their knowledge in all artistic fields as freelance artists.
+Students of Stage Design will find many opportunities to apply their knowledge in all artistic fields as freelance artists.

-The aim of the eight-semester stage design degree programme at the Mozarteum University is to train an independently reflected artistic position.
+The aim of the eight-semester stage design programme at the Mozarteum University is for students to develop their individual, independently reflected artistic position.
 The main subject Stage Design comprises the fields of stage design, costume design, film architecture and exhibition architecture.

-Since stage design today moves freely between performing and visual arts, the fields of architecture, literature, fashion, music, design and photography, the stage design student should deal with the various sub-fields of art, technology and new media in an interdisciplinary way in order to be able to move and articulate competently and artistically freely.
+Since stage design today moves freely between performing and visual arts, the fields of architecture, literature, fashion, music, design and photography, stage design students should deal with the various sub-fields of art, technology and new media in an interdisciplinary way in order to be able to move effortlessly between different areas of the arts.

 Students learn:

-• to use teamwork with direction (drama and musical theatre) for communication and cooperation skills that are indispensable in the profession and also to enable a qualitative increase in performance and artistic results
+• To work in a team with stage directors (drama and opera), acquiring communicative and cooperative skills that are indispensable in the profession and also to enable a qualitative increase in performance and artistic results

-• to be better able to deal with theatre and film through experience with their own acting and camera work
+• To be better able to understand and work in the areas of theatre and film on the basis of their own experience with acting and camera work

-• use teamwork with direction (drama & musical theatre) for communication and cooperation skills that are essential in the profession, and also to enable a qualitative increase in performance and artistic outcomes
+• Communication and cooperation skills that are essential in the profession, where strong partnerships with directors (drama & opera) are crucial and good teamwork also enables a qualitative increase in performance and artistic outcomes

-• to be better able to deal with theatre and film through experience with their own acting and camera work.
+• To be better able to understand and work in the areas of theatre and film on the basis of their own experience with acting and camera work

 Graduates in stage design should:

-• be able to express themselves individually artistically in all branches of the entire arts, be able to independently develop ideas and realisation in the subject of stage and costume design, film and exhibition architecture
+• Be able to express themselves artistically in all branches of the arts, be able to independently develop and realise their ideas in the fields of stage and costume design, film, and exhibition architecture

-• have learned how to deal with traditional forms of presentation (diagram, model, technical drawing) as well as new media in technical and aesthetic terms
+• Have learned how to present their ideas in traditional forms (diagram, model, technical drawing) as well as being competent in the technical and aesthetic use of new media

-• acquire a broad basic knowledge in the fields of art, cultural, literary and theatre history and stylistics
+• Demonstrate a broad basic knowledge in the fields of art, cultural, literary and theatre history and stylistics

-• be able to express themselves convincingly with personal handwriting in drawing and learn to use drawing as a thought process
+• Be able to express themselves convincingly through drawing, using their unique personal style, and learn to use drawing as a thought process

-• be able to create the entire work process of a production or project from concept to realisation within a given framework - in terms of budget, working and construction time and production costs, technical possibilities, etc.
+• Be able to complete the entire work process of a production or project from concept to realisation within a given framework - in terms of budget, working and construction time and production costs, technical possibilities, etc.

-• gain experience in all teaching areas during their studies - by means of internships
+• Gain practical experience to complement all content areas taught during their studies by means of internships

-The basic prerequisite for the program is the ability and curiosity to deal analytically and creatively with content-related and formal approaches to theater texts as well as various dramaturgies.
-Small class sizes of up to eight students per year allow for intensively supervised study.
+The basic prerequisite for the program is the ability and curiosity to deal analytically and creatively with content-related and formal approaches to theatre texts as well as various dramatic compositions.
+Small class sizes of maximum eight students per year allow for intensively supervised study.

-The object of the entrance examination is to establish the student's talent and intensive interest in theater, opera, art, fashion, literature, and in particular for the central artistic subject of stage and costume design.
-Furthermore, the proof of basic knowledge in artistic painting and drawing techniques is required as well as the comprehension of spaces with drawing means.
+The object of the entrance examination is to establish the student's talent and intensive interest in theatre, opera, art, fashion, literature, and in particular for the principal study of stage and costume design.
+Furthermore, the proof of basic knowledge in artistic painting and drawing techniques is required as well a strong sense of spacial awareness and the ability to depict this through drawing.

 For applicants whose first language is not German, proof of German language skills must be provided.